prathamdabade/Swarm-of-Drones/README.md

 You can use the included `multi_takeoff.launch` file to issue a simple takeoff and land mission to the drones.
 Run it by `roslaunch swarm_main multi_takeoff.launch`.
 You should see all the three drones take off and land.

 If you run the scripts one after the other too quickly you might see in the console a lot of arming errors.
-Don't panic it's likely because the drones have not yet got a GPS lock which sometimes takes a minute or two to happen.
+Don't panic, it's likely because the drones have not yet got a GPS lock which sometimes takes a minute or two to happen.
 The errors should clear out on their own and you should be able to arm properly.
 ## A breakdown of the utils_api
 The `utils_api` is a collection of basic functions which are used in autonomous flight control applications in python.

-To start using the api in your code use `from swarm_utils.utils_api import utils_api` to import and thenn instantiate to start using it.(`drone = utils_api()` used here as an example)
+To start using the api in your code use `from swarm_utils.utils_api import utils_api` to import and then instantiate to start using it.(`drone = utils_api()` used here as an example)

 Listed below are the functions currently implemented:
 - `utils_api.connect()` Waits for FCU (ArduPilot SITL) connection to be established.